Sign Up

 Invasive Ductal Carcinoma

-The most common form of breast cancer diagnosed is invasive ductal carcinoma (IDC).
-(Cleveland Clinic, 2021b).
-It makes up over 80% of breast cancers diagnosed.
+The most common form of breast cancer diagnosed is invasive ductal carcinoma (IDC) (Cleveland Clinic, 2024).
+It makes up over 80% of breast cancers.
 This form of cancer arises in the milk glands but invades surrounding tissue, meaning metastasis is more likely to be seen in this cancer.
 Survival rates are high when it is caught early.
 It is often detected on a mammogram and can be visibly seen on an MRI or ultrasound.
-Treating IDC involves surgery, lumpectomy, or mastectomy, followed by chemotherapy or radiation (Cleveland Clinic, 2021b).
+Treating IDC involves surgery, lumpectomy or mastectomy, followed by chemotherapy or radiation (Cleveland Clinic, 2024).

 Invasive Lobular Carcinoma

 The second most common type of breast cancer diagnosed is invasive lobular carcinoma (Luveta et al., 2020).
 It is commonly seen in post-menopausal women who have received hormone therapy.
-It can be clinically challenging to diagnose as there may be no presenting masses/lumps and its margin is typically poorly defined.
-Breast-conserving surgery (BCS) is often used to treat this cancer along with adjuvant therapies, dependent on if there is metastasis (Luveta et al., 2020).
+It can be clinically challenging to diagnose as there may be no presenting masses/lumps, and its margin is typically poorly defined.
+Breast-conserving surgery (BCS) is often used to treat this cancer along with adjuvant therapies, dependent on metastasis (Luveta et al., 2020).

-It is estimated that 1 in 5 women diagnosed with breast cancer will be diagnosed with ductal carcinoma in situ (DCIS) (American Cancer Society, 2021b).
+It is estimated that 1 in 5 women diagnosed with breast cancer will be diagnosed with ductal carcinoma in situ (DCIS) (American Cancer Society, 2021a).
 This form of breast cancer is very curable and is considered non-invasive.
 It is rated as a Stage 0 breast cancer.
 It usually does not metastasize to other parts of the body, increasing the success of treating it.
 If the tumor spreads out of the breast duct, there is potential metastasis.
-To treat DCIS, women often elect to have breast-conserving surgery or a simple mastectomy.
-If BCS is used, radiation is usually performed after the surgery for some time (American Cancer Society, 2021c).
+To treat DCIS, women often elect to have BCS or a simple mastectomy.
+If BCS is used, radiation is usually performed after the surgery (American Cancer Society, 2021b).

 Inflammatory Breast Cancer